scttnlsn/backbone.io/README.md

 Channels
 --------

-To synchronize changes only among a subset of all clients sharing a single backend, you can specify a channel.
+To synchronize models between a subset of all clients sharing a single backend, you can specify a channel.

     var MyCollection = Backbone.Collection.extend({